semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 tabName: Design
 ---

+**WidgetEmpty** is a component for displaying messages in the widgets.

 Widgets have “empty” states, which should properly inform user, why there is no data and how to remedy the situation.

 @## Composition and styles

-The widget’s “empty” state includes the following:
+Widget’s “empty” state usually includes the following:

 - image in svg format;
 - title;